Three Calculations to Evaluate Capital Spending

 Equipment acquisitions may require evaluating numerous options.
 Having sound cost data will aid organizations in choosing the best investment.

-In evaluating a capital investment, three common calculations are generally utilized:
+In evaluating a capital investment, three standard calculations are generally utilized:

 - Net Present Value (NPV)